beste/clock/README.md

 ### `WrappingClock`

-If you already have an object with a `now()` method returning a `DateTimeImmutable` object, you can wrap it in a `WrappingClock` to make it a "real" Clock.
+If you already have an object with a `now()` method returning a `DateTimeImmutable`, you can wrap it in a `WrappingClock` to make it a PSR-20 clock.

-as a "real" clock.

 ```php
 # examples/wrapping_clock.php